After work she eats until she numbs herself.

 And, our distraction strategies work.
 We can’t always feel all our truest cravings – we wouldn’t be able to live our lives and still feel safe.

-And there’s a problem with surrendering to our truest nature and our truest heart’s desire.
+Still, there’s a problem with surrendering to our truest nature and our truest heart’s desire.

 Because if we wanted a man who rips us open and causes us to surrender in love that badly, then what if other women judge us for being who we really are?